iterative/ldb-resources/documentation/Command-summary.md

 # INSTANTIATE [\< object id(s) \>] [flags]

 `INSTANTIATE` partially or fully re-creates dataset in a workspace.
 If object id(s) are given, only those objects (with annotations) are instantiated.
-This command works whether the dataset in the workspace is committed (clean) or not (dirty).
+This command works whether the dataset in the workspace is committed (clean) or not (dirty). `INSTANTIATE` takes any valid object ids - hashsums or full object paths.

 ## flags